-- Once a Whistleblower disclosure is submitted (anonymous or not), this report goes to the General Manager People and Culture and, where appropriate, the General Counsel.
+Once a Whistleblower disclosure is submitted (anonymous or not), this report goes to the General Manager, People & Culture and, where appropriate, the General Counsel.
 The Company may investigate a Whistleblower disclosure internally or use third parties to investigate any disclosure.
-For example, the investigation might be conducted by General Counsel or external legal counsel, finance, an accounting firm, forensic accountants, forensic IT investigators, HR, external HR consultants or an external investigator with suitable skills in the relevant area.
-The investigation process may include: - a) initial assessment to confirm it is a valid Whistleblower disclosure; - b) informing the Board or unimplicated management personnel on a need to know basis; - c) undertaking an investigation which may include corresponding with the Whistleblower if there is a need to do this and the identity of the Whistleblower is known;
+For example, the investigation might be conducted by General Counsel or external legal counsel, finance, an accounting firm, forensic accountants, forensic IT investigators, People & Culture, external consultants or an external investigator with suitable skills in the relevant area.
+The investigation process may include:

+- a. initial assessment to confirm it is a valid Whistleblower disclosure; - b. informing the Board or unimplicated management personnel on a need to know basis; - c. undertaking an investigation which may include corresponding with the Whistleblower if there is a need to do this and the identity of the Whistleblower is known; - d. preparing an investigation report which will include findings of fact; and - e. providing an investigation report to appropriate company personnel (e.g. management) or the Board for any subsequent action to take place.

-- d) preparing an investigation report which will include findings of fact; and - e) providing an investigation report to appropriate company personnel (e.g. management) or the Board for any subsequent action to take place. - As part of our investigative process, the Company may update the Whistleblower, if applicable, of the progress of any investigation.
-The receipt of the disclosure will be confirmed to the Whistleblower and they will be informed when the investigation is commenced and when it is concluded.
-Additional progress reports may be provided to the Whistleblower during the investigation. - 6.3 The Whistleblower will be provided with a high-level summary of the outcome of the investigation.
+As part of our investigative process, the Company may update the Whistleblower, if applicable, of the progress of any investigation.
+The receipt of the disclosure will be confirmed to the Whistleblower and they may be informed when the investigation is commenced and when it is concluded.
+Additional progress reports may be provided to the Whistleblower during the investigation.

+The Whistleblower will be provided with a high-level summary of the outcome of the investigation.
 Findings may be that an allegation is fully substantiated, partially substantiated, not able to be substantiated, or disproven.
-There may be information that cannot be shared with the Whistleblower. - 6.4 If, after receiving the high-level summary of the investigation, the Whistleblower is not satisfied with the result, they can request the matter be escalated as appropriate.
+There may be information that cannot be shared with the Whistleblower.

+If, after receiving the high-level summary of the investigation, the Whistleblower is not satisfied with the result, they can request the matter be escalated as appropriate.
 The Whistleblower must provide this escalation request in writing along with details as to the basis for the request.
 The appropriate escalation path will be determined on a case-by-case basis.

-7. Anonymity After Submitting A Disclosure
+7. Anonymity After Submitting a Disclosure

-- 7.1 We explained above how a Whistleblower can request to remain anonymous after submitting a disclosure and during any investigation.
-The following procedures apply to protect the identity of Whistleblowers: - a) the Whistleblower has the right to remain anonymous and does not need to identify themselves at any time during the investigation process; - b) the Company may use tools and platforms that help protect a Whistleblower's identity; - c) at no time will the Company force the Whistleblower to reveal their identity; - d) the Whistleblower can refuse to answer questions they feel could identify themselves; - e) if the Whistleblower reveals their identity at any time, we will document who will have access to their identity.
+We explained above how a Whistleblower can request to remain anonymous after submitting a disclosure and during any investigation.
+The following procedures apply to protect the identity of Whistleblowers:

+- a. the Whistleblower has the right to remain anonymous and does not need to identify themselves at any time during the investigation process; - b. the Company may use tools and platforms that help protect a Whistleblower's identity; - c. at no time will the Company force the Whistleblower to reveal their identity; - d. the Whistleblower can refuse to answer questions they feel could identify themselves; - e. if the Whistleblower reveals their identity at any time, we will limit, as far as reasonably practicable, who will have access to their identity.